aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to XLSX or Online App" h2="Export WORDML to XLSX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to XLSX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The need to convert WordML to XLSX arises when users need to export data from a WordML document to an Excel spreadsheet.
+This is often necessary when users need to analyze data from a WordML document or when they need to use the data in a spreadsheet for further calculations.

+<h2>How Aspose.Total Helps for WordML to XLSX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents in various formats.
+It includes the powerful Aspose.Words for C++ API, which can be used to export WordML to HTML.
+After that, the Aspose.Cells for C++ API can be used to convert HTML to XLSX.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to include the WordML to XLSX conversion feature in C++ applications.
+The APIs are feature-rich, powerful and easy to use, making them ideal for developers who need to quickly and easily convert WordML documents to XLSX spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}